-- (a) The department has received a reclamation plan that contains but is not limited to: - (A) A description of the proposed mining operation; - (B) A description of what is to be mined; - (C) The present use of the land, the planned subsequent beneficial use of the land and a list of plant species to be established; - (D) The measures that will adequately conserve the quantity and quality of the affected aquifers; - (E) A description of any toxic or radioactive materials known to be present in the ore, spoil, tailings, overburden or any other material involved in the mining operation and their approximate concentrations; - (F) A description of how the materials described in subparagraph (E) of this paragraph will be handled during mining and reclamation; - (G) Environmental baseline information as may be required by the department; and - (H) The name and address of the landowner, the owner of the surface estate, the operator and any parent corporations of the operator. - (b) The department has received a performance bond as it may require. - (c) The department finds that reclamation is possible and that the reclamation plan as approved will achieve the reclamation of affected lands. - (2) The reclamation plan, minus proprietary information, is a public document. - (3) If the department finds that reclamation cannot be accomplished, it shall not issue an operating permit. - (4) The department shall obtain, whenever possible, a list of plant species suitable for reseeding in the area pursuant to a reclamation plan and comments on the feasibility of permanent revegetation from the soil and water conservation district in which the mined land is situated. - (5) The department shall consult with the soil and water conservation district in which the mined land is situated regarding the feasibility of reclamation, with particular attention to possible impacts on ground water aquifers.
-[1981 c.622 ss.4, 5, 9; 1985 c.292 s.18; 1987 c.361 s.3] - 517.920 Permit application fees under ORS 517.910 to 517.989.
-(1) Each application for an operating permit under ORS 517.910 to 517.989 or exploration permit under this section and ORS 517.702 to 517.755, 517.790, 517.810 and 517.910 shall be accompanied by a fee sufficient to cover the costs of the State Department of Geology and Mineral Industries in processing the application and monitoring compliance as determined by the department. - (2) If the application is for a chemical process mine, the application shall be accompanied by an additional fee at each stage of the process sufficient to cover the costs of the department in maintaining a regulatory permit program that allows for the extraction and processing of metals.
-[1981 c.622 s.8; 1989 c.347 s.15; 1989 c.461 s.2; 1991 c.735 s.30] - 517.925 Time limit for action on permit application.
+- (a) The department has received a reclamation plan that contains but is not limited to: - (A) A description of the proposed mining operation; - (B) A description of what is to be mined; - (C) The present use of the land, the planned subsequent beneficial use of the land and a list of plant species to be established; - (D) The measures that will adequately conserve the quantity and quality of the affected aquifers; - (E) A description of any toxic or radioactive materials known to be present in the ore, spoil, tailings, overburden or any other material involved in the mining operation and their approximate concentrations; - (F) A description of how the materials described in subparagraph (E) of this paragraph will be handled during mining and reclamation; - (G) Environmental baseline information as may be required by the department; and - (H) The name and address of the landowner, the owner of the surface estate, the operator and any parent corporations of the operator. - (b) The department has received a performance bond as it may require. - (c) The department finds that reclamation is possible and that the reclamation plan as approved will achieve the reclamation of affected lands. - (2) If the department finds that reclamation cannot be accomplished, it shall not issue an operating permit. - (3) The department shall obtain, whenever possible, a list of plant species suitable for reseeding in the area pursuant to a reclamation plan and comments on the feasibility of permanent revegetation from the soil and water conservation district in which the mined land is situated.

+- (4) The department shall consult with affected public bodies, as defined in ORS 174.109, regarding the feasibility of reclamation, with particular attention to possible impacts on ground water aquifers.
+[1981 c.622 §§4,5,9; 1985 c.292 §18; 1987 c.361 §3; 2013 c.371 §3] - 517.920 Permit application fees under ORS 517.910 to 517.989.
+Each application for an operating permit under ORS 517.910 to 517.989 shall be accompanied by a fee sufficient to cover the costs of the State Department of Geology and Mineral Industries in processing the application as determined by the department.
+[1981 c.622 §8; 1989 c.347 §15; 1989 c.461 §2; 1991 c.735 §30; 2013 c.371 §4] - 517.925 Time limit for action on permit application.
 The State Department of Geology and Mineral Industries shall have 120 days to act upon a completed permit application.
-[1981 c.622 s.6] - 517.930 Department inspection.
-(1) Notwithstanding ORS 517.850, if the State Department of Geology and Mineral Industries has reason to believe that the provisions of an operating permit are being violated or that a surface mining operation is being conducted without a valid operating permit, it may inspect such surface mining areas without prior notice. - (2) In addition to the department's authority to inspect under ORS 517.850 and subsection (1) of this section, for a chemical process mine operating under a permit issued under ORS 517.952 to 517.989, a cooperating agency also may inspect the mining operation to assure that the permittee is complying with conditions imposed on the operating permit by the cooperating agency under ORS 517.982 (2).
-[1981 c.622 s.7; 1991 c.735 s.31]
+[1981 c.622 §6] - 517.930 Department inspection.
+Notwithstanding ORS 517.850, if the State Department of Geology and Mineral Industries has reason to believe that the provisions of an operating permit are being violated or that a surface mining operation is being conducted without a valid operating permit, it may inspect such surface mining areas without prior notice.
+[1981 c.622 §7; 1991 c.735 §31; 2007 c.318 §22; 2013 c.371 §5]